 I quickly learned that insights from outside my industry were often more helpful than those from inside.

-Industry experience is just one of several categories that employers should use to measure whether a candidate is right for your and your company.
+Experience level is just one of several categories that employers should use to measure whether a candidate is right for your and your company.
 Other important categories include work behaviors, motivations, skills and aptitude, and culture fit.

 Where should you compromise in your hiring?